-Explains how important farming is in the East Riding, how the council works with farming, business support available, how the council is protecting the long term future, information about producing woodfuel and anaerobic digestion.
+Explains how important farming is in the East Riding and how the council works with the farming sector.

-Agricultural land makes up 90 percent of the land area within the East Riding and the council has a highly developed sense of the farming sectors continuing importance in shaping the area that is the East Riding.
+Agricultural land makes up 90% of the land area within the East Riding and the council has a highly developed sense of the farming sectors continuing importance in shaping the area that is the East Riding.

-Although at face value in economic terms the agricultural sector contributes a relatively modest 2-3 percent of the area's economy and employment, it provides the raw materials and the farmed landscape backdrop that underpins a number of key clusters that strengthen the area's economic identity.
+Although at face value in economic terms the agricultural sector contributes a relatively modest 2-3% of the area's economy and employment, it provides the raw materials and the farmed landscape backdrop that underpins a number of key clusters that strengthen the area's economic identity.

-For more information please click on the link below to view the recent Stage 2 Importance of Agriculture and Land Management to the East Riding of Yorkshire report.
+For more detailed information please click on the link below for a review of the importance of Agriculture and Land Management to the East Riding of Yorkshire.

 Stage 2 Report (pdf 1.8mb opens in new window)

 The council supports farmers across a number of departments, functions and levels, and, although these interactions vary enormously, they generally fall into one of these categories: